erresen/erresen.github.io/about.md

 This is a programmer's blog about programming.

-Principal Systems Engineer, leading a team of 8.
+Principal Systems Engineer and self-taught developer, leading a team of eight.
 C# is my primary tool, but I love learning and am always searching for the best tool for the job... or just something shiny and new!